 They do a good job of asking players to maintain pace and conditions on the course.
 The starter made some comments about these issues and gave each of us a little printed flyer that asked players to fix divots, repair ball marks and strive for a four-hour pace of play.
 There are signs throughout the course reminding you of the ideal pace.
 And even though it was busy with foursomes as far as the eye could see in front of us, we finished in just over four hours.
 I have to applaud that kind of commitment from staff and members alike.

 During my morning round at Terra Lago, I mentioned to the guys I was playing with that I was planning to play Desert Falls in the afternoon.
 Their eyes opened wide and they were gushing about how beautiful the course was.
 They claimed it was the “most scenic” course they had played in the Valley, so naturally my expectations were high coming in.
 I am not sure if they confused the name with Desert Willow—or Indian Wells or La Quinta or PGA West or SilverRock or Shadow Ridge or Indian Canyons or Classic Club or Eagle Falls or You Get the Idea.
-It’s not that Desert Falls is un-scenic, because it’s in a beautiful setting like all Coachella Valley courses and both the 9th and 18th holes coming into the clubhouse with the Santa Rosa mountains behind are very pretty, but I wouldn’t put it in the same class as any of those mentioned above as far as scenery goes.
+It’s not that Desert Falls is un-scenic, because it’s in a beautiful setting like all Coachella Valley courses and both the 9th and 18th holes coming into the clubhouse with the Santa Rosa mountains behind are very pretty.
+However, I wouldn’t put it in the same class as any of those mentioned above as far as scenery goes.

 I found the layout to be enjoyable overall, but I wasn’t blown away by it.
 Perhaps more than any other course I’ve played out there, Desert Falls (as its name wouldn’t suggest) definitely has stripped away any elements of the natural desert landscape other than plenty of palm trees peppered throughout the course.
 There aren’t any sandy waste areas or patches of desert scrub brush.
-When you miss a fairway here, you are likely on rough unless you are way off course and then you are in someone’s backyard.
+When you miss a fairway here, you are likely in rough unless you are way off course and then you are in someone’s backyard.
 Between many holes there are hills that are covered with beautifully manicured green grass.
 There are plenty of bail-out areas from tee to green.
 I’m sure it takes a great deal of maintenance with all this grass.
 It ultimately creates a more forgiving layout and less chances to lose balls, but I personally prefer more of a natural “desert” look.
 Desert Falls is a change of pace and more of a throwback design for this area, so I still enjoyed it plenty.

 One of the guys I played with (who has been a member for 11 years), mentioned that a few years ago they removed a bunch of fairway bunkers on the whole course to make it a little more resort/member friendly.
 I would like to have seen it before the facelift.
 As it is now, it is very forgiving off the tee.
 Where Desert Falls does offer plenty of challenge is on the greens.
-They big and have every unusual shapes and slopes, making for awkward chips and uncomfortable approach shots.
+They are big and have every unusual shapes and slopes, making for awkward chips and uncomfortable approach shots.
 The pins always seemed tucked in one corner or another, making them hard to get at.
 One green—on the par-3 14th—stands out because it is supposedly the largest green in all of Coachella Valley (perhaps even all of Southern California).
 It is a crazy three-leaf clover shape with three vastly different tiers.
 Luckily for us, the pin was in the friendliest location in the front.
 If it’s located on one of the two back tiers, I can imagine this hole becomes much, much harder.

 Another green that caught my eye was on the short par-4 7th.
 I can’t say I’ve ever seen a green quite like it.
 It is narrow, deep and snakes around crazily.
 Again, we were lucky with a front pin placement, but if you end up on the wrong part of this green, you will be forced to hit a pitch shot.
 There is no way to hit a single putt from one end to the other.